Are you looking for your next step

 Shenandoah is a Southern Baptist Church worshipping in the Conway area of East Orlando near the intersection of Pershing Avenue and Goldenrod.

 We are a Church that is committed to the truth, but live in God's grace.
 We are a family, and we go out of our way to make you feel a part of the family right away.
+Our goal is to live different from what we expereince in every day life.
 Please come and see for yourself.

 7308 E. Pershing Ave Orlando, FL 32822US